Last Updated on

 Where Britain’s most important political parties stand on cannabis

-Earlier this year, the three MPs Jonathan Djanogly (Conservative Party), David Lammy (Labour Party) and Sir Norman Lamb (Liberal Democrats) returned from a research trip to Canada and said that the UK will probably completely legalise cannabis use within five to ten years.
+In 2019, the three MPs Jonathan Djanogly (Conservative Party), David Lammy (Labour Party) and Sir Norman Lamb (Liberal Democrats) returned from a research trip to Canada and said that the UK will probably completely legalise cannabis use within five to ten years.
 And, in fact, the Liberal Democrats are already officially backing the legalisation of cannabis in the United Kingdom, with members of other parties also starting to change their minds.

 Conservative and Unionist Party